dhoyle/splicedocs-jekyll/pages/DeveloperTutorials/Indexing/LargeIndex.md

 ### Specifying Split Keys in a File  {#keyed}

-Splice Machine encourages you to use automatic splitting; however, if you have a very large table and you're an expert user who is comfortable with manually determining split keys for the table, you can follow the steps in this section to create your own split keys CSV file and specify it in your `CREATE INDEX` statement.
+Splice Machine encourages you to use automatic splitting; however, if you have a very large table and you're an expert user who is comfortable with manually determining split keys for the table, you can follow the steps in this section to create your own split keys CSV file and specify  and specify it in your `CREATE INDEX` statement. by specifying `AUTO SPLITKEYS` in your `CREATE INDEX` statement

 Manual computation of split keys is only appropriate if you know the size and shape of your data.
 For example, if you have a very large table that happens to have a roughly equal amount of daily data stretching for many months or years, it is relatively straightforward to estimate the number of regions to create for the table with minimal skewing.
 If you cannot answer questions about the ‘skewness’ of your data, you should probably use our automatic method to create your index split keys.